cse110-sp23-group6/SixthSense/README.md

 New Features:
 - Share Button: Users now have the ability to take an in-app screen capture of their fortune and current emotion, which they can share via a link to their friends!
 - More Fortunes: Our project now offers even more readings for each category, so that users can explore greater possibilites.
+- Page Icon: Now there is cute SixthSense icon on our page!

 Info: Version 0.1.1 serves as our updated release, which has significant updates from the inital MVP version.
 The CI/CD Pipeline is both complete and functions with a linter, JSDocs (now stored in the [jsdocs](https://github.com/cse110-sp23-group6/SixthSense/tree/main/jsdocs) folder), Code Climate (tag displayed at the top of this file), and Minifier.
 The UI has been updated to be uniform across all pages and animations have been added.
 To view this version of the project, check out this [deployment](https://github.com/cse110-sp23-group6/SixthSense/actions/runs/5158284771) from the end of sprint 2 on Github pages.